adv-21/NYC_Transit_Delays_And_Demographics/README.md

 ● Visualizations: Contains all the visualization produced in Jupyter Notebook for the analysis and final presentation.

-● Sent to Client: The final PowerBi report presenting all analysis and reccomendations.
+● Deliverables: The final PowerBi report presenting all analysis and reccomendations.